Twilio shut down Programmable Video; its end-of-life is December 2026. The

 room.disconnect() | room.leave() |

-'participantConnected' | 'participant.joined' |
+'participantConnected' | 'participant-joined' |

-'participantDisconnected' | 'participant.left' |
+'participantDisconnected' | 'participant-left' |

-'trackSubscribed' | 'track.subscribed' |
+'trackSubscribed' | 'track-subscribed' |

-'trackUnsubscribed' | 'track.unsubscribed' |
+'trackUnsubscribed' | 'track-unsubscribed' |

-'dominantSpeakerChanged' | 'speaker.changed' |
+'dominantSpeakerChanged' | 'active-speaker' |

 What you still do by hand